RobertTalbert/discretecs/MTH225-Fall2023/course-docs/mth225-syllabus-f23.md

 4. **Wednesday** -- Q&A from Class Prep and active work on more advanced concepts from Class Prep
 5. **Thursday** - Complete Class Prep for Friday
 6. **Friday** -- Q&A from Class Prep and active work on more advanced concepts from Class Prep
 7. **Saturday** -- Nothing!
-If you stay current on work during the week you shouls always have Saturday open.
+If you stay current on work during the week you should always have Saturday open.

 ## Assessments and Grades

 ### Overall approach to grades in MTH 225

-The way grades work in MTH 225 is different from what you might have experienced.
+The way grading work in MTH 225 is different from what you might have experienced.
 In MTH 225:

 - **Almost none of your assignments have point values**.
 In fact only the final exam is graded with points.
 Therefore there is **no partial credit and no averaging**.
-- Instead, assignments have **specifications** which are descriptions of what constitutes "acceptable" work.
+- Instead, assignments have **standards** which are descriptions of what constitutes "acceptable" work.
 These are given in detail in the document *[Standards for Student Work](https://github.com/RobertTalbert/discretecs/blob/f454fa80b1ec09b5380c09813903f9fcb406e315/MTH225-Fall2023/course-docs/standards-mth225-f23.md)* which you can find at the link and on Blackboard in the *Course Documents and Tools* folder.
-When you submit an assignment, I will read it carefully and compare it with the standards, and simply determine whether it meets the specifications or not.
-Typically your work is marked either **Success** or **Retry** depending on whether it meets the specifications or not.
+When you submit an assignment, I will read it carefully and compare it with the standards, and simply determine whether it meets the standards or not.
+Typically your work is marked either **Success** or **Retry** depending on whether it meets the standards or not.
 - After I evaluate your work, in most cases you will receive **detailed feedback** that will tell you whether your work meets the standards, and if not, the feedback will tell you what was missing and how you might go about fixing it.
-- Then, on almost every piece of work, you will have the chance to **retry** the assignment if needed, get more feedback, and repeat this **feedback loop** until the work meets our specifications.
+- Then, on most items, you will have the chance to **retry** the assignment if needed, get more feedback, and repeat this **feedback loop** until the work meets our standards.
 - Your course grade is not based on point totals or averages (because there are no point values).
 Instead, the course grade is based on **how many important learning tasks you've successfully accomplished** by the end of the semester, using a simple table that's given below.

 Therefore grades in MTH 225 are based not on your ability to do good work at a single point in time, but rather on your ability to **eventually learn the material** by acting on feedback from previous attempts.

-This process, using specifications and feedback loops rather than points and averages, is how evaluation of work happens in most situations outside of college.
+This process, using standards and feedback loops rather than points and averages, is how evaluation of work happens in most situations outside of college.
 In your future jobs, for example, you'll be reviewed regularly by your manager; it's not a "one and done" situation where you get a point score and then the process is over.
 Instead, in a real job, you get feedback and coaching on how to improve, and then you act on the feedback and show the boss that you have improved.

 I've been using this grading method since 2017, originally in MTH 325 and now in all my classes.
 We do things this way because **learning takes time**, and I believe grading your work based on a single point of data such as a quiz or test and then averaging all of those data is not only inaccurate, but statistically invalid and even unethical.
 Feedback loops are how all human learning takes place.
 So this seems like the best way to do grading.